 Having heard of a great uncle who died on the fields of WW1 but whose body has never been recovered, I began a quest to discover more.
 My uncle fought in Mesopotamia.
 I knew the date of his death and his regiment and so I started my research from there.
 I found the war diaries of a member of his regiment(who had also died that day) and was able to glean from this and various newspapers accounts, much of the events from that fateful period in January 1916.

 The weather conditions had been horrendous.
-(There had been continuous torrential rain for days-the muddy conditions the soldiers had experienced, were a nightmare.)
-There had been open slaughter.
+(There had been continuous torrential rain for days-the muddy conditions the soldiers had experienced, were a nightmare.) thus there had been open slaughter.
 The soldiers had frequently been unable either to retrieve bodies or to help the injured, for some time.
 Many injured had died awaiting help, Hence it is probably unsurprising that my uncle had remained missing along with copious others.

 The tragic events in Mesopotamia are described here through recorded interviews with the army veterans who participated.